OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 There are two forms of user device management:

 - Managing your data and sessions accross devices given your application.
 This is where this section is about.
-- Manage the actual device itself: how can an application influence the security state of the device and does it do this propperly according to best practices.
+- Manage the actual device itself: an application can manage the security state of a device (e.g. require lockscreen, tracking, enable remote-wipe on a device level).
+This is dealt with at the platform specific device management sections.

+Session management / claim management, token management all boils down to the same thing: how can you be reassured that the session, tokens and/or claims are not stolen?
+And how do you make sure that, when
 The claims that prove ones identity (e.g. a JWT token) or the authorization (e.g. the access and refresh tokens) are the ones that often need the most attention if it comes to managing data.